 Ensuring Equal Access: The school will ensure that transportation is not a barrier to equal access within a reasonable distance of the School, as provided in the Florida's Charter School Legislation.
+In the case transportation is needed and if the parent advises the School that there is a hardship, and he/she is unable to provide the transportation, the

+5 The charter school and the sponsor shall cooperate in making arrangements that ensure that transportation is not a barrier to equal access for all students residing within a reasonable distance of the charter school as determined in its charter.
+(Section 1002.33(20)(c), Florida Statutes)

-In the case transportation is needed and if the parent advises the School that there is a hardship, and he/she is unable to provide the transportation, the School will provide transportation within a defined reasonable distance.
-In such cases, the School shall be responsible for transporting all students in a non-discriminatory manner to and from the School who reside within a "reasonable distance" of the School -- defined herein as a two to four mile radius of the School-- or who otherwise are entitled to transportation by law.^[1] In these situations, the School may provide transportation by contracting with an independent private transportation provider approved by the Sponsor.
+School will provide transportation within a defined reasonable distance.
+In such cases, the School shall be responsible for transporting all students in a non-discriminatory manner to and from the School who reside within a "reasonable distance" of the School --defined herein as a two to four mile radius of the School-- or who otherwise are entitled to transportation by law.^[1] In these situations, the School may provide transportation by contracting with an independent private transportation provider approved by the Sponsor.

-Transportation for ESE Students: The School may contract with a Sponsor-approved private transportation carrier to provide specialized transportation for students with disabilities based on their particular student needs and that, which may be specified in a student's IEP.
+Transportation for ESE Students: The School may contract with a Sponsor-approved private transportation carrier to provide specialized transportation for students with disabilities based on their particular student needs and that which may be specified in a student's IEP.
 In such case, the School will provide the Sponsor the name and information of the Sponsor-approved private transportation firm.

 Private Providers: - Any private providers contracted by the School will be such providers who have been approved by the Sponsor as per the Sponsor's approved provider list.
 The School will comply with all applicable requirements of Fla.
 Stat.
 1012.45 and review these rules and statutes at least annually for any changes thereto in ensuring compliance with statutes and rules pertaining to the safety of transported students.
-The
+The School will provide the Sponsor with the names and contact information of any and all contracted private providers in ensuring monitoring of compliance for the safe transporting of students.